-There are many things a woman has to do to when trying to get pregnant: we have to track our cycles, take prenatal vitamins, and take control of our health and wellness.
-But, just because we are the ones carrying the baby, doesn’t mean we are the only ones who should be making changes.
-In fact, there are many things your partner can do to help you get pregnant.
-From taking the right vitamins each morning to following your lead on the heath and wellness push, there are a ton of simple things your partner can—and should—be doing as soon as you decide to try to conceive to help with getting pregnant.
+There are many things a woman has to do when trying to get pregnant: we have to track our cycles, take prenatal vitamins, and take control of our health and wellness.
+But just because we are carrying the baby doesn’t mean we are the only ones who should be making changes.
+There are many things your partner can do to help you get pregnant.
+From taking the right vitamins each morning to following your lead on the health and wellness push, there are a few simple things your partner can—and should—be doing as soon as you decide to try to conceive to help with getting pregnant.

-There’s just one other thing you have to do: e-mail this to your spouse ASAP!
+There’s just one other thing you have to do: send this article to your spouse ASAP!

 1. Take Vitamins

-Taking vitamins is a simple thing your spouse can do everyday that really helps their body.
-You can find vitamins at your local pharmacy or grocery store that are marketed towards men’s fertility, but really any vitamin that gives you the right daily nutrients is all your partner needs.
-Look for ones that have a lot of Vitamin C and Zinc, which has been proven to increase testosterone levels.
-Encourage your spouse to take them by working together: have him take his at the same time you take your prenatals and turn it into a new routine—these vitamins can help with his overall health long after you have a baby.
+Taking vitamins is a simple thing your spouse can do every day that helps their body.
+You can find vitamins at your local pharmacy or grocery store marketed towards men’s fertility.
+Still, any vitamin that gives you the proper daily nutrients is all your partner needs.
+Look for those with a lot of Vitamin C and Zinc, which have been proven to increase testosterone levels.1,2,3 Encourage your spouse to take them by working together: have him take his vitamins at the same time you take your prenatal vitamin and turn it into a new routine—this can help with his overall health long after you have a baby.

 2. Stay Healthy

-It’s probably smart for your partner to make a check-up appointment with his doctor as soon as you decide to start conceiving.
-If he takes daily medications or have any health problems, this is especially vital as some medications can stunt fertility and make it harder to conceive.
-Beyond an initial doctor’s appointment, it’s important that your spouse stays healthy throughout the conception process.
-Cutting out bad habits, such as snacking throughout the day or simply making small swaps, like having yogurt in the mornings in place of his usual breakfast sandwich, can make a big impact on his health.
-Work together to make healthier choices daily by cooking healthier foods together, taking nightly walks to go over your days, or simply helping each other avoid unwanted cravings.
+It’s probably wise for your partner to make a check-up appointment with his doctor as soon as you decide to start conceiving.
+If he takes daily medications or has any health problems, this is especially vital as some medicines can stunt fertility and make it harder to conceive.4 Beyond an initial doctor’s appointment, your spouse must stay healthy throughout the conception process.
+Cutting out bad habits, such as snacking throughout the day or making small swaps, like having yogurt in the mornings instead of his usual breakfast sandwich, can significantly impact his health.
+Work to make healthier choices daily by cooking healthier foods together, taking nightly walks to go over your days, or simply helping each other avoid unwanted cravings.

 3. Be Supportive

-It’s common to get stressed about this major life change, but when your stress levels are high, it’s likely that you will pass those feelings onto your spouse—and when women get stressed, it can hurt their chances of fertility.
-Try to put some of your feelings aside while you are working to conceive—download a relaxation app or consider partner yoga classes to make the process as stress-free as possible.
-This doesn’t mean that you have to avoid telling your wife any of your worries or concerns, just be sure to talk her out together in a calm manner and be there to soothe any of her worries before, during, and after the pregnancy.
+It’s common to get stressed about this significant life change, but when your stress levels are high, you will likely pass those feelings onto your spouse—and when women get stressed, it can hurt their chances of fertility.5 Try to put some of your emotions aside while working to conceive—download a relaxation app or consider partner yoga classes to make the process as stress-free as possible.
+This doesn’t mean you must avoid telling your wife your worries or concerns.
+Be sure to talk to her calmly and be there to soothe any of her fears before, during, and after the pregnancy.